 Since 2005, World Animal Protection has supported Millions of Friends (AMP) in creating the world’s largest brown bear sanctuary in Europe measuring 69 hectares.
 Located near Zarnesti in central Romania, the sanctuary was created to facilitate the legal confiscation of captive bears from poor welfare conditions with the aim of ending the illegal practice of keeping bears in private and cruel captive conditions and ensuring the lifetime care of those bears.

-You can see the bears in action by checking out AMP's live stream below.
-Tune in whenever you would like to see bears roaming, exploring and playing to their hearts content.
+You can see the bears you'll be helping in action by checking out AMP's live stream below.
+Tune in whenever you would like to see bears roaming, exploring, and playing to their hearts content.

 We have provided essential technical advice on the design and management of the sanctuary and have provided the bulk of the funds necessary to build and manage the bear sanctuary and to care for the rescued bears.
-AMP has overseen the construction work and is also responsible for managing the bear sanctuary, ensuring the legal confiscation of bears, and to provide day-to-day care for the bears.
-As of March 2022 there are a total of 115 bears enjoying the large forested enclosures at the sanctuary.
+AMP has overseen the construction work and is also responsible for managing the bear sanctuary, ensuring the legal confiscation of bears, and providing day-to-day care for the bears.
+As of January 2023, there are a total of 115 bears enjoying the large forested enclosures at the sanctuary.

 Educating the next generation